zilishen/documentation/content/nms/nim/about/config-templates.md

 - **Validation and testing**: For submissions aimed at a staged config, there's an opportunity to validate and test the configuration before live deployment.
 This minimizes risks and ensures stability in the production environment.

-Template submission is fundamental for operationalizing templates within Instance Manager, bridging the gap between configuration design and implementation.